- GEICO vs. Progressive: Which one is the cheapest?

 GEICO vs. Progressive: Which offers better discounts?

-Discounts are a big draw for customers and can offer significant savings on your annual premiums.
-Below are some of the discounts GEICO and Progressive offer to their customers.
+Discounts are a great way to save money on your annual insurance premiums.
+Below are some of the discounts that GEICO and Progressive offer to their customers.

 Discounts | Progressive | GEICO |